Linguistics Major

 Please note that students may also choose to double major in Linguistics and Communication Sciences & Disorders or to combine a major in Linguistics with a minor in TESOL (a total of at least 13 courses1) or to complete a double minor in both Linguistics and TESOL (a total of at least 9 courses1).

 Please note that students may also choose to combine a major in Communication Sciences & Disorders with a double major or minor in Linguistics.
-A total of 3 courses may double count for the two majors.

 1